Celeryco/github-demo/README.md

 # Starter Web Project
+This is a sample whatever to learn how to use Git and Github

 ## Introduction

-This is a sample wahtever to learn how to use Git and Github
+This example is to show differents parts of the Git repository and various commands using a web.

 ## Purpose